 What is Nomad Fest Switzerland?

-Nomad Fest Switzerland is a nomad festival that brings together digital nomads from all around the world in a week-long event designed to foster deep connections, cultivate community, and inspire people to take their businesses to the next level.
+Nomad Fest Switzerland (or Swiss Nomad Fest) is a nomad festival that brings together digital nomads from all around the world in a week-long event designed to foster deep connections, cultivate community, and inspire people to take their businesses to the next level.

-It is a much smaller event than others of its kind – when I was there, we were about 70 people in total – which I think is amazing because it allows you to grow a lot closer to the people you’re sharing a space with, and it truly starts to feel like you’re one big family.
+It is a much smaller event than others of its kind – when I was there, we were about 70 people in total, which I think is amazing because it allows you to grow a lot closer to the people you’re sharing a space with, and it truly starts to feel like you’re one big family – this was my favourite thing about coliving in Switzerland!

 The festival is made up of inspiring keynote sessions, ‘unconference’ workshops, communal meals, morning yoga, afternoon hikes, and trips to nearby attractions, plus evening events such as karaoke night, fondue night, and much more.